daneb/my_lifes_playbook/README.md

 Switching too quickly from problem definition to problem resolution.
 Effecting change at a less rapid rate (at times).
+Understand that some people struggle with candour in both accepting and giving it.
+When criticism to me is given to apply silence to the process so the person being courageous can have confidence to do it again.

 # F. Just Being